 The final piece of importance to new CMOs is data.
 How should new marketing leaders go about implementing data analytics?
 When Mark arrived at ShoreTel, there was little or no consistency in terms of data, a common situation for new CMOs.
 He had a few different marketing automation platforms, and CRM platforms, and again, no consistency.
 He decided to take a pragmatic view of the data.
 “Data can show where you’re going directionally, but it’s those well trained opinions that really count,” says Mark.
 It’s all about the analysis and the ability to look at the data and put the customer back in the center of thinking.
 “Don’t follow blindly, and make the right decisions for the business to grow,” continued Mark.
 Ultimately, marketing leaders must determine the objective of looking at the data, and use it to determine how to grow revenue effectively.

 As a new marketing leader, you cannot blow your honeymoon period.
 CEOs are trigger happy; right or wrong, you must make progress quickly, or you will end up back in the job market.
 Learn from Mark’s experience.
-And if you need help with your marketing strategy, download our 10th annual workbook, How to Make Your Number in 2017.
-It provides a roadmap for new marketing leaders to follow when developing and executing their marketing strategy.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.